 6. The legislature should adopt an Affordability Standard and charge VSAC with annually reporting on progress in attaining affordability.
 The intent of the Select Committee is that all Vermonters should be able to afford to attend any public postsecondary education institution in the state at which they meet admission requirements.
 In order for policymakers to have information that allows them to understand how close Vermont institutions are to attaining this worthy objective, the SC recommends adoption of a commonly understood definition for what "affordability" means and the production of an annual report indicating performance relative to this goal.
 The tuition payments made by students have increasingly become the principal source of funding support for the Vermont public institutions they attend.
 Increasing levels of competition for a shrinking pool of traditional-aged students, combined with a heavy expectation on institutions to raise their own operating revenue through student enrollments, leave policymakers increasingly in the dark about how best to direct state resources to support affordable pricing for Vermont residents.
-An Affordability Standard, anchored on a reasonable expectation of what a student and his or her family can contribute, can help policymakers recognize where affordability challenges are most acute and respond effectively with policy and funding.
-(A more detailed discussion of this recommendation begins on page 91.)
+An Affordability Standard, anchored on a reasonable expectation of what a student and his or her family can contribute and reported across a range of income levels, can help policymakers recognize where affordability challenges are most acute and respond effectively with policy and funding.
+(A more detailed discussion of this recommendation begins on page 92.)

-Finally, tThis report outlines an aggressive agenda for reforming the Vermont State Colleges in ways that will both ensure the future viability of the institutions and enhance the level of services provided by these institutions to the state and its citizens.
+This report outlines an aggressive agenda for reforming the Vermont State Colleges in ways that will both ensure the future viability of the institutions and enhance the level of services provided by these institutions to the state and its citizens.
 Implementing the agenda will require the concerted efforts of numerous policymaking groups and other entities in the state.
 In order to ensure that the recommendations of this Select Committee are given the best chance at success, this report outlines a series of implementation steps and makes appropriate assignments among the most critical actors, including the VSC Board, the Chancellor's Office, the institutions, the Legislature, the Governor, VSAC, the University of Vermont, and the employers who depend on the VSC System for a supply of appropriately prepared talent.
-Along with the steps themselves, which are outlined in generally priority order, the report also gives a sense of an appropriate timeline for assessing the VSC System's progress.
-(The detailed presentation of the implementation steps begins on page 101.)
+(The detailed presentation of the implementation steps begins on page 102.)